Reflection

 Gihon Warren, Reporter

 Gihon Warren is a junior at Delaware Valley Regional High School.
-He is an introvert, funny and quiet person.
+He is such a hard working and talented person.
 He loves to draw and watch TV shows.
-He is...
+He...

 The Delphi • Copyright 2024 • FLEX WordPress Theme by SNOLog in